3 Ways To Keep Your Store From Being Just A Warehouse

 Let me put it another way...

 You must be the opposite of ask and receive.
 When shoppers are presented with a human being, they retain more of the information they heard due to the social cues and back and forth exchange.
-If you’re selling premium items in particular, your employees have to understand they are helping craft a lifestyle, not selling just a hoodie.
+If you’re selling premium items in particular, your associates have to understand they are helping craft a lifestyle, not selling just a hoodie.

 Be the opposite of stack it high and let it fly.
 Do you think your selection is your unique selling proposition?